RohitNagraj/PythonAutomation/ChromeDinosaur/README.md

 the value changes, the dino jumps.

 # Limitations
-This currently only works on a 1366x768 screen with the chrome tab in the left half of the screen.
+This currently only works on Windows on a 1366x768 screen with the chrome tab in the left half of the screen.